kalnikos/Pap-Smear-Classification/README.md

 2. How I would split up these clusters.

 In addition,I will  implement some techniques to determine highly correlated features and a dimension reduction method in order to identify patterns and divide the target column into less categories.

+My data has 26 features and 500 rows.
+Although I have to deal with many features the number of the rows is not so big and this is something that I will try to increase in order to develop another model and compare the results.Firstly, I used some statistics techniques to examine the distribution of the features and scatterplots aiming to find which variables are having high correlation.